sfmqrb/submodule_subtree_subtrac/README.md

 # submodule_subtree_subtrac

-Get to know about theses three "subs" by checking this [link](https://blog.summitto.com/posts/submodules_subtree_subtrac/).
+Get to know about these three "subs" by checking this [link](https://blog.summitto.com/posts/submodules_subtree_subtrac/).

 ## Conclusion